Skip to content

 “What you see, is not what is real.”

 This is how the Museum of Illusions describes itself.
 The idea of the museum was to challenge how humans perceive anything and that it’s all about perception; it depends on how you see things.
-To accomplish this, there are more than 70 illusions in the museum, all challenging one or more of your senses and encouraging you to think outside the box.
+To accomplish this, the museum has more than 70 illusions, all challenging one or more of your senses and encouraging you to think outside the box.
 The museum is ideal for all visitors, families, kids, couples and students.

 Museum of Hangovers

 Do you have a drunken story to share?
 Have you ever felt a wee bit embarrassed by the funny things that happen to you when you’re drunk?
-Fear not; here in the Museum of Hangovers, you are among friends.
-When Rino Duboković was listening to his friend’s drunken story, an idea sparkled in his head.
-Why wasn’t there a place where people could freely and without judgement share their drunken or hungover stories?
+Fear not; you are among friends here in the Museum of Hangovers.
+When Rino Duboković listened to his friend’s drunken story, an idea sparkled in his head.
+Why wasn’t there a place where people could freely and without judgment share their drunken or hungover stories?
 And the museum was born.

 Since its establishment, the museum has seen visitors all year round.
 Tourists love to visit the museum to wind down and share their most embarrassing hangover adventures and stories.
 This museum reminds us of the hilarious trilogy The Hangover.
 The museum is entirely family-friendly, and kids are also allowed to enter, so there’s no fear there might be something inappropriate to see or hear.